ehsanlatif/CSCI-4800-6800-HCI-Term-Project/milestone2/introduction.md

 ### Properties, affordances, and signifiers
 Properties:  Internet network, a pc or laptop, or smartphone, and an e-learning platform can be counted as properties.
 The e-learning platform or website's visual properties could be anything in terms of its color and location of icons, etc. Based on the website designer strategies.
 Having an account on the target website is another property.
 Affordances: Logging in to the website and participating in an online course and then trying to have an online collaboration like live coding are affordances.
-Signifiers: E-learning website with a lack of online collaboration tool.
+Signifiers: E-learning website with lack of online collaboration tool.

 ### Seven Stages of Action
 A theoretical framework that helps us create conceptual models to investigate human actions.
 It describes the relationship between goals and the physical actions to achieve those goals.